kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ![Scroll Lock](docs/images/Scroll_Lock.png)

 If you toggle it ON, the Log Viewer stops automatic scrolling.
 Even when a test emits thousands of logs, the "Log view" will show only 10 or 20 lines at the top only and stay quiet.
-But the "tree view" will continue vibrating even if it is "Scroll Locked" while a test is running.
+But the "tree view" will continue trembling even if it is "Scroll Locked" while a test is running.

 ## How is "Log Viewer" setup initially